SimStudent/Algorithm/README.md

 # Algorithm
-This repository save the algorithm I have written.
+This repository save the algorithm I have studied and written.